r-zander/chrome-extension-casual-challenge/README.md

 # Scryfall - Casual Challenge Checker

-Checks decklists on scryfall.com if they are legal for the 'Casual Challenge' a custom MtG format created by Raoul Zander and Janik Nissen.
+Checks cards and lists on scryfall.com if they are legal for the 'Casual Challenge' a custom MtG format created by Raoul Zander and Janik Nissen.

 ## Features